TarikVUT/Monitoring-Linux-terminal/README.md

    - **Client side**

    <a name="send-udp"></a>
-  1. Create file in "/etc/rsyslog.d/send_history.conf" and ad the below config
+  1. Create file in "/etc/rsyslog.d/send_history.conf" and ad the below config.

    ```bash
       $ModLoad imfile